 Kernun Adaptive Firewall can be connected to the network as a web proxy gateway.
-In this deployment mode the device is connected to the network as any other machine or server and provides an access to web pages of the Internet to the internal network, so called HTTP proxy.
+In this deployment mode the device is connected to the network as any other machine or server and provides an access to web pages of the Internet to the LAN network, so called HTTP proxy.
 It allows the customer to filter web traffic according to security policy, to force user authentication, to do TLS inspection or to disable tunneling.

 In the web proxy gateway deployment mode, similarly to the perimeter firewall, there are many auxiliary services like VLAN definition or DHCP server.

 In the transparent firewall deployment mode, Kernun Adaptive Firewall is connected to the network without a need to change current network topology of the customer.
 In this case, the device is connected to the network as a network bridge through which all the traffic goes, and which is invisible for users.
 In this deployment mode, adaptive firewall is the main security feature.

 After the device installation, it is possible to log in to the user interface.
 Access to the interface is provided via web browser that is used to connect to the IP address or hostname of the device securely by using HTTPS protocol.
 In case of a device with multiple network interfaces, any address of the device can be used.
 After typing the address, the login screen is loaded.